 - The county town is Carlow Town, other important towns are Bagenalstown and Tallow.

-- The size of County Carlow is 896 kilometres square.
+- The size of County Carlow is 346 square miles.

 - A popular nickname of County Carlow is “The Dolmen County“, referencing mainly the famous Brownshill Dolmen (see below).

-- Inhabitants of County Carlow are also (not always fondly) known as “The Fighting Cocks” (cock-fighting having been very popular here in the 19th century), “Barrowsiders” (as in "living beside the rover Barrow) or “Scallion Eaters” (Hinting at smelly breath?).
+- People who live in County Carlow are also (not always fondly) known as “The Fighting Cocks” (cock-fighting having been very popular here in the 19th century), “Barrowsiders” (as in "living beside the rover Barrow) or “Scallion Eaters” (Hinting at smelly breath?).

+County Carlow is sometimes known as the "Celtic Center of Ireland" because of its huge number of ancient monuments.
 Browne's Hill Dolmen (often shortened to Brownshill Dolmen) just east of Carlow Town is regarded by many as one of the finest prehistoric monuments in Ireland.
-While "fine" is open to debate, it certainly is the largest dolmen to be found on the island.
-The monolith forming the roof of the burial chamber is estimated to weigh around 100 tons.
-Maybe the one thing you really need to see in Carlow - even if it usually means a detour from the most frequently travelled roads through the county.
+It certainly is the largest dolmen to be found on the island.
+The huge monolith forming the roof of the burial chamber is estimated to weigh around 100 tons.
+Maybe the one thing you really need to see in Carlow - even if it usually means a detour from the most frequently traveled roads through the county.

 Charming Carlow Town